Jeanne Phillips

-In a Dear Abby column on December 12, 2000, Pauline introduced Jeanne as co-editor of Dear Abby.
-They began to share the byline "Abigail Van Buren", and both were pictured with the column.
-Jeanne officially assumed the mantle of Dear Abby in July 2002, when the Phillips family made the announcement that Pauline had been diagnosed with Alzheimer's disease.

-Although the change took place in 2000, the official statement, that included adding "Dear Abby is written by Abigail Van Buren, also known as Jeanne Phillips, and was founded by her mother, Pauline Phillips" at the bottom of each column, did not take place until July 2002.

 Jeanne Phillips' Dear Abby column is syndicated in about 1,400 newspapers in the U.S. with a combined circulation of more than 110 million.
 Dear Abby's website receives about 10,000 letters per week, seeking advice on a large variety of personal matters.

 Dear Abby

 Jeanne Phillips' history with Dear Abby

 Jeanne Phillips began assisting her mother, Pauline Phillips, with the Dear Abby column at the age of 14 in order to earn an allowance.
 When Jeanne asked her mother for an allowance, Pauline answered, "What are you going to do for it?"
 Pauline then said that her Dear Abby column received a substantial amount of mail from teenagers and that Jeanne could reply to some of them.
 If Jeanne's responses were "good", her mother would use them in the column.
 If her responses were not good, Jeanne would rewrite them.
 Jeanne spent her allowance money on watching movies and plays.
 She went to San Francisco several times to see the play, Li'l Abner.